vinhttran/fad_diets_ml/readme.md

 # Description

 I have a background in nutrition.
 When I bring this up, one of the first questions I always get is, “What do you think about <insert fad diet>?"
 Limitations of traditional nutrition research include: a large investment in money and time, involvement of human subjects, and not being agile enough to keep up with rapidly-changing trends.
-Measuring sentiment on social media is a way to guide research which overcomes these limitation.
+Measuring sentiment on social media is a way to guide research to overcome some of these limitation.
 From a public health perspective, investments can be made into diets that are shown to have an association with an outcome like obesity.
 From a marketing perspective, companies can glean insights on what consumers are interested in.
 The diet and weight loss industry in the US is estimated to be worth $72 billion dollars.

 #### Goals and Questions:
-(1) Perform topic modeling and measure sentiment of "fad" diet tweets.
+(1) Perform topic modeling and sentiment analysis of "fad" diet tweets.
 - When people tweet about fad diets, what are the general topics they tweeting about?
 Is the tweet sentiment positive, negative or neutral?

 (2) Determine if tweet sentiment is associated with city-level obesity rates.